Momentum Strategy

 Because it would seem pointless to do this calculation for the entire life of a strategy, an optimization is possible such as this

-The guard calculation is moved to prenext
+The guard calculation is moved to prenext which will stopped being called

-will be called then and by overriding
+when the guarantees are met. nextstart will be called then and by overriding

-which holds the data set to work with, to be the
+it we can reset the list which holds the data set to work with, to be the

 full data set, i.e.: self.datas

-And with this, all guards have been removed from next
+And with this, all guards have been removed from next.

-with timers
+next with timers

 Although the intention of the author here is to rebalance (portfolio/positions) each 5/10 days, this is probably meant as a weekly/bi-weekly rebalancing.

-The len(self) % period
+The len(self) % period approach will fail if:

 -